JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 # Quick start

-## Prerequisites
+## Download the template

+The template is accessible in two ways:

+1. In GitHub, in case you want to clone or fork my working version.
+It is available at [my GitHub account project page](https://github.com/JaviMaciasG/PhD-TFM-TFG-LatexTemplate), so that you can clone it from [the clone URL](https://github.com/JaviMaciasG/PhD-TFM-TFG-LatexTemplate.git).
+Beware that it has a lot of extra files that should not be useful for the general user
+2. In my dropbox, in zip and tgz formats, accessible at [this Dropbox download folder](https://www.dropbox.com/sh/mm6fwh3ruuuyjz2/AABDUmo7Xj1S968FeJgbmFPva?dl=0).
+At this location you will also be able to access the sample book files for all the different flavors (degrees, masters, PhD programs) and in Spanish and English versions.
+The first chapters form a practical guide to installing, configuring and using the template. **Please do read the introductory itinerary** and then consult the chapters that apply to your work.
+The final tutorial chapters provide sample code for a variety of (IMHO) nice things you might find useful.

+## Choose where you want to work

-You have two main options to work with the template: Do your work locally in any PC (my preferred configuration is using [TexStudio](https://www.texstudio.org/)), or do it online using [Overleaf](https://www.overleaf.com/).
+You have two main options to work with the template: Do your work locally in any PC (my preferred configuration is using [TeXstudio](https://www.texstudio.org/)), or do it online using [Overleaf](https://www.overleaf.com/).
 Both options are described below.

 ### Working on a local machine

-You will need a good \LaTeX{} distribution (TexLive, MikTex, MacTeX, etc., depending on your working environment).
+You will need a good LaTeX distribution (Tex Live, MiKTeX, MacTeX, etc., depending on your working environment).
 For a list of all required packages, you can have a look at the `\usepackage{...}` statements in the file `Config/preamble.tex`, but this should not be a problem as most distributions would have everything you need.
 If you run into errors due to packages not being available, install them (this should be easy enough).

 Beware that the main compilation is done using `pdflatex+biber`.
-You can compile the document with [TeXStudio](https://www.texstudio.org/) or any good LaTeX editor after configuring the required tools.
+You can compile the document with [TeXstudio](https://www.texstudio.org/) or any good LaTeX editor after configuring the required tools.
 The provided `make` workflow automates the complete process and is convenient if it is available in your environment, but you do not need it to use the template.

 #### Notes on GNU/Linux installation

 I'm talking here about debian-like distributions (mainly Ubuntu), but package instructions and package names should be similar across other ones.

-I would recommend you to install the TexLive distribution (`sudo apt-get install texlive` will do in an Ubuntu box, for example).
+I would recommend you to install the Tex Live distribution (`sudo apt-get install texlive` will do in an Ubuntu box, for example).
 Most of the required packages will be installed by default being typical exceptions `texlive-publishers`, `texlive-lang-spanish` and `texlive-lang-english`.
 Do install them.

 You can also use `sudo apt-get install texlive-full` for an overloaded full texlive distribution, but this will take a lot of disk space.

-Regarding editors I would suggest you to use [TexStudio](https://www.texstudio.org/) or [emacs](https://www.gnu.org/software/emacs/).
-I personally use the latter, with the [Doom emacs configuration](https://github.com/doomemacs/doomemacs), but the learning curve can be really steep, so that [TexStudio](https://www.texstudio.org/) is, IMHO, a safer bet.
+Regarding editors I would suggest you to use [TeXstudio](https://www.texstudio.org/) or [emacs](https://www.gnu.org/software/emacs/).
+I personally use the latter, with the [Doom emacs configuration](https://github.com/doomemacs/doomemacs), but the learning curve can be really steep, so that [TeXstudio](https://www.texstudio.org/) is, IMHO, a safer bet.

 #### Notes on Windows installation